Five ingredients are all you need to quickly make yummy Caramel Chocolate Clusters, with chow mein noodles, peanut butter, chocolate chips & caramels!

 Looking For More Chocolate Treats?

-You can find all of my recipes in the Recipe Index, located at the top of the page.
-A few favorite chocolate treats you might enjoy include:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have LOTS of recipes featuring chocolate to choose from, including:

 Facebook page: The Grateful Girl Cooks!